FrancescoManfredi/jScraping/README.md

 As we can see the default task scrapes data from wikipedia starting from the page about Fact Checking, gets the page title, the font size of the main heading and the first 5 words of the first paragraph.

-We can also notice that jScraper has created two files, named 0-output.json and 1-output.json, each with 10 records inside and has stopped after visiting 20 pages.
+We can also notice that jScraping has created two files, named 0-output.json and 1-output.json, each with 10 records inside and has stopped after visiting 20 pages.

-The **entirety of our scraper behavior is specified in the task file** we gave as an argument when we called jScraper from our command line (if we don't give any jScraper will execute the dafault.js task).
+The **entirety of our scraper behavior is specified in the task file** we gave as an argument when we called jScraping from our command line (if we don't give any jScraping will execute the dafault.js task).

 When we need to execute a scraping task we can either edit the default.js task file or copy it and build our own task.